iusrepo/ius.io/docs/FAQs.md

 RPE (The Rackspace Packaging Environment) which was started before Koji was released publicly (and before we knew about it).

-### New questions not on the old site

-Q: How is IUS different than SCL?

-A:  See [IUS vs. Software Collections][4].

-Q: What does the 'u' stand for in the IUS package names?

-A: See [Naming Convention][2].

 Q: Why are there separate repositories for Red Hat and CentOS?

 A: There are times when Red Hat makes a changes during a new point releases